 You can initialize your PS4 from the Settings menu on your console.
 From there, you’ll be presented with a few options.
 The bottom two are ’Restore Default Settings’ and ’Initialize PS4.

 Both of these options will wipe your PS4’s saved settings and return it to factory defaults.
 However, the first option will also delete all of your games, save data and anything else you’ve downloaded to your PS4 over the years.

 When you initialize ps4, it will not delete the PSN account.
 However, it will erase all the saved games, apps, and data that you have on your console.
 This will make room for new games and other content.
 It will also make your device faster by removing unnecessary files and settings.

 Before you start, you should deactivate your PS4’s PSN account.
-This step will remove any connections with your account and the PS4 you are selling.
-This will allow the buyer to login using their own PSN account.
+This step will remove any connections between your account and the PS4 you are selling.
+This will allow the buyer to log in using their own PSN account.

 You will need to go to the Settings menu on your PS4.
 Press the “Up” button on your controller to access it.